laowantong/paroxython/README.md

   <em>Taxonomy generated from <a href="https://github.com/TheAlgorithms/Python">The Algorithms - Python</a>.<br>Click to jump to its dynamic version in the user manual.</em>
 </p>

-The tag database can finally be filtered through a **pipeline of commands**, for instance:
+Everything is then persisted in a tag **database**, which can later be filtered through a **pipeline** of commands, for instance:

 - _include_ only the programs which feature a recursive function;
-- _exclude_ this or that program which you are reserving for the exam;
+- _exclude_ this or that program you want to set aside for the exam;
 - “_impart_” all programs studied so far, _i.e_, consider that all the notions they implement are acquired.

 The result is a list of program **recommendations** ordered by increasing learning cost.

-Note that the label specification file is provided.
-For converting labels to taxa, a default taxonomy is also provided, but you may feel the need to tailor it to your own vision of the course.
-Initially, the pipeline can be left empty: the recommendations will then cover all programs, sorted by increasing level of knowledge.

 #### Example